Thomas Andrews: Collision

+Evacuation

 As the evacuation began, Andrews appears to have gone below deck in order to help prepare passengers for evacuation.
 He may have told George Rheims and his brother-in-law Joseph Loring to put their lifebelts on, and continued down onto A Deck, where he helped crewmembers who were trying to get passengers roused, dressed and up on deck with their lifebelts on.
 He came upon Stewardess Annie Robinson and told her, "Put on your lifebelt and walk about and let the passengers see you."
 When she protested, "It looks rather mean."
 Andrews firmly replied, "No, put it on", and added, "Well, if you value your life put your belt on."
 Mary Sloan said that he was "here, there and everywhere, looking after everybody, telling the women to put on lifebelts, telling the stewardesses to hurry the women up to the boats, all about everywhere, thinking of everyone but himself."

 Etches bumped into Andrews who asked if he had awakened all of his passengers.
 Andrews told Etches to follow him down the Pantry stairs to C Deck, and began to instruct Etches to "be sure and make the passengers open their doors, and to tell them the lifebelts were on top of the wardrobes and on top of the racks", as well as to assist them in every way that the steward could, which Etches endeavoured to follow through on.
 Before parting, Andrews said that Etches should make sure no lifebelts were left in the cabins.
 Etches re-joined Andrews on C Deck, and proceeded to the first class entrance and forward grand staircase.
 When Chief Purser McElroy told them he wanted passengers to put lifebelts on, Andrews said, "That is exactly what I have been trying to get them to do"; he left to go down the stairs to D Deck.